equinor/flowify-documentation/docs/mounts.md

 Workspace admin can create, modify and delete Volume mount.
 The reference to the volume mount is available to all workspace user for use in workflows.

 ## Add volume mount to workspace
 Go to workspace admin page.
 The volume name will be the name that is presented to the user to select on building workflows.
-The actually name of the volume as environmental variables is dictated by a [component](bricks.md#add-volume-mount).
+The actual name of the volume as environmental variables is dictated by a [component](bricks.md#add-volume-mount).

 ![admin page](./assets/admin/admin_page.PNG)

-### Setup
+### Setup (Primarily for Azure Blob CSI)
 |      Parameter name      |  Description |
 |:-------------:|:------:|
 |  Volume name | Name presented to users for building workflow |